sheltermanager/asm3/doc/manual/paymentprocessors.rst

 .. image:: images/adoption_checkout_start.png

-Checkout is initiated from the movement tab of the person or animal.
-It can be done from either a reservation or adoption movement (although if you do use a reservation you will need to manually convert it to an adoption afterwards).
+Checkout is initiated from the movement tab of the person or animal (or the reservation or "recently adopted" books).
+It can be done from either a reservation or adoption movement, although if you do use a reservation you will need to manually convert it to an adoption afterwards.

 Select the movement and click the "Adopter checkout" button on the toolbar.

 If you have not configured the feature, this button will not appear.